opensacorg/app-capanel-web/backend/README.md

 ### Test running stack

-If your stack is already up and you just want to run the tests, you can use:
+If your stack is already up, and you just want to run the tests, you can use:

 ```bash
 docker compose exec backend bash scripts/tests-start.sh